x0bandeira/rsonrails-2012/README.markdown

 RSonRails 2012 website
 =======================

 Bundle into it and rails s at will.
+Now only on ~= 1.9.2